September 24, 2021

 That said, there are still opportunities to be had, in snagging the property you’ve always dreamed about.
-So long as your dreams are tempered with a healthy dose of realism – and some cash in your pocket or bank account – there are houses in Toronto that could still count as “affordable”.
+So long as your dreams are tempered with a healthy dose of realism – and some cash in your pocket or bank account – there are houses in Toronto which could still count as “affordable”.
 Let’s take a tour of the real estate landscape around the city.

 We’ve likely all driven through Toronto’s most opulent neighbourhoods.
 They happen to be the most expensive ones too, such as the Bridle Path, Forest Hill, Moore Park, etc. Your entry point in these areas is $2,000,000, and that’s the extreme low end.
 There are almost always bargains to be found in posh neighbourhoods, actually, but the bargains in this range are simply out of reach for the average home buyer, much less the first-time buyer.

 Once these areas are crossed off the list, the affordability factor improves, sometimes quite dramatically.
 In up-and-coming and revitalized neighbourhoods, like Regent Park, Moss Park, and Cabbage town, the average home price plummets to under $800,000.
-Keep in mind that these inner-city areas feature much smaller properties than the suburbs, and there will also be lots of condominiums, townhouses and semis.
-If a high-density setting is your preference, these are areas to check out, along with the central area south of Bloor St., from Liberty Village over to Church St.
+Keep in mind that these inner city areas feature much smaller properties than the suburbs, and there will also be lots of condominiums, townhouses and semis.
+If a high density setting is your preference, these are areas to check out, along with the central area south of Bloor St., from Liberty Village over to Church St.

 The outlying areas of Toronto proper, such as Scarborough, Rexdale, and Downsview are at a similar price point as the inner city, or just slightly more – the $800,000+ range.
 These communities come with the benefit of more generous lot sizes.
 If actual backyard space and maybe even a detached garage is important to you, they would be good places to look.
-The trade-off of these locations is the longer travelling distance into the city if you are a commuter.
+The trade-off of these locations is the longer traveling distance into the city, if you are a commuter.

 The bottom line in Toronto right now, and perhaps for the foreseeable future, is that real estate is overvalued.
 Simply put, if you really want to live within the bounds of the Six, you are likely going to pay a lot, to the point of over-paying for your dream home.
-There appears to be nothing on the horizon that indicates this will change anytime soon.
+There appears to be nothing on the horizon which indicates this will change anytime soon.

 It’s a good idea to determine what you are actually up against financially before you dive into house showings around Toronto.
 The home price to income ratio is a formula used to determine affordability in real estate.
 It’s a pretty simple calculation: you take a home price and divide it by your household annual income.